vicharak-in/shrike-lite/Docs/README.md

 # Welcome to Shrike Documentation

-Hello its great to see that you have got shrike dev Board .
-Now that you have the hardware you can follow the guides we have created and gets your hand's dirty with real hardware.
+Hello!
+It’s great to see that you have the Shrike Dev Board.
+Now that you have the hardware, you can follow the guides we’ve created and get your hands dirty with real hardware.

-For a bit clarification and to insure there is no confusion please follow this Index (Read from 1 to 10).
+For clarification and to avoid any confusion, please refer to the following index.
+(Read from 1 to 10).

  1. [Hardware Overview](./hardware_overview.rst)
  2. [Getting Started](./getting_started.md)